 What is a head gasket and why is its volume important?

 A head gasket is a critical sealing component found between the engine block and the cylinder head in an internal combustion engine.
 Its primary function is to seal the cylinders to ensure maximum compression and avoid leakage of coolant or engine oil into the cylinders.
-The volume of a head gasket is important because it affects the compression ratio of the engine, which in turn influences the engine’s efficiency, performance, and emissions.
+The volume associated with the head gasket (from its bore and compressed thickness) is important because it affects the compression ratio of the engine, which in turn influences the engine’s efficiency, performance, and emissions.

 How does changing the thickness of a head gasket affect engine performance?